 I created these flexible seating cards to solve the problems with my previous systems.
 These cards can be printed out on card stock and laminated to help them last the whole school year.
 Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 How Do The Cards Work?

-2. Then decide which version of the card you want students to find as their seat – numbers, pilot alphabet, a deck of cards or Morse Code.
+- Then decide which version of the card you want students to find as their seat – numbers, pilot alphabet, a deck of cards or Morse Code.
 Then hand each student one card as they walk into the classroom.
-The students then have to find their new seat by matching their small card to the foursquare desk card.
+The students then have to find their new seats by matching their small cards to the four-square desk card.

 Replace Desks With Tables

 At my school, the custodian has a storage area full of leftover furniture.
 One of my co-workers converted her entire classroom to tables from individual desks at no cost to them or the school.
 This option only works if you have a purposeful space for students to put their materials when they arrive at class.
 The classroom can become messy fast once you replace the convent storage space that desks contain.

 A proper guided reading table was purchased for my classroom, but it did not come with chairs.
 I went to IKEA and purchased 4 stationary chairs and 1 rolling chair.
 Students always want to sit in these chairs either at my guided reading table or at their desks because they are different from the school board-provided chairs.
 Search for reasonably priced chairs at nearby stores.
 I like plastic chairs because they are easy to clean and disinfect.
 Fabric chairs are too hard to keep clean and free from other unpleasant “visitors”.
 I have four of the ADDE chair from IKEA as well as one of the ALRIK chairs.
 These are a huge hit with students and inexpensive for classroom furniture.